Meghan King Edmonds Breaks Silence Amid Jim Edmonds Cheating Scandal

 "Four months ago I found out my husband had a many months-long sexting affair with a woman before, during, and after my difficult pregnancy with our twins.
 Seven days later our son Hart was diagnosed with a life-long brain injury called PVL (more on that here) that will affect every aspect of his life for the rest of his life," Meghan's post begins.
 "During this difficult time my closest family and friends rallied behind me when I told them I wanted to do everything in my power to address Hart's diagnosis while also trying to save my marriage."

 "Consequently, my family and friends reached out to Jim on their own accord and let him know they supported our marriage, they love him, and they hope he puts forth the effort to fix it," the post continues.
 "Alternatively, his family and closest friends did not reach out to me—the one who was betrayed, the one who had to read on the internet that her husband paid his virtual mistress hush money in an attempt to bury the truth.
-Instead, every last one of them isolated me and some went so far as to blame me for his sexting ('If you didn't write that blog then…!'
-'If you didn't have such a following then…!'
-'If you were never on that show then…!').
-Moreover I didn't even get a single message or phone call of support or concern regarding our brain-injured child.
-I was in shock.
-Not only was I going through the hardest time in my life but I was being blamed for it!
-It was heartbreaking to realize that I did not have the love or support of Jim's family – instead they were actively ignoring me or trying to further sabotage our marriage.
-Family dynamics are complicated – ours more so than most – but I still expected more from them.
-That hurt."
+Instead, every last one of them isolated me and some went so far as to blame me for his sexting."

 "And the hurt continues.
 Anyone who has lived through infidelity knows how difficult it is to overcome and regain a strong marriage.
 It requires both people to be all in," Meghan goes on to write.
 "It requires the betrayer to put in the time and effort to repair the trust that was broken.
 To be fully open and transparent.
 Sadly, that's not what happened here."

-Meghan notes that out of respond for her kids and family, she won't go into all of the "gritty" details.
+Meghan notes that out of respect for her kids and family, she won't go into all of the "gritty" details.

 "What I will say is that, in the wake of the sexting situation, my husband was drinking and partying with much younger women, including several of our babysitters, and I found this galivanting inappropriate, immature, and downright odd," she continues.
 "While I initially wrote it off because during several of these outings, his 22-year-old daughter was present, given his previous indiscretions, I was uncomfortable.
 Even more so when he started lying about where he was going or who he was going with—and deleting entire text conversations on his phone with several of these young women.
 (For the record, after the sexting affair he had agreed with our therapist that he would be totally transparent and never delete messages or conversations and he would also keep his location available on his phone.)
 And when I learned of a particular outing with a babysitter, this time, to a hockey game, that Jim repeatedly lied about, I asked him to include me on all future texts with this sitter but he said, 'No.' Another major red flag."